rcburnet/S16work/README.md

 ./txt\_tables/ contains the txt tables provided by Dr. Balogh which designate how bright the target in each arms is, their redshift, and other user data.
 It also contains a script on how to extract info from the txt tables if needed.

+./SAMI/ contains the scripts for my second project with SAMI survey data.

 Fwd_ Re_ kmos data.zip is the compressed .zip file from which the txt tables came from.